 As noted above, stolen mobile devices can be a huge security risk but even hardware that never leaves the sight of your employees poses a threat to company data security.

 If employees are allowed to bring their own devices to work, the company has less control over passwords, applications, and who has access to the device.
-Any insecurities on these mobile devices increases the risk of a data leak significantly.
+Any insecurities on these mobile devices increase the risk of a data leak significantly.

-6. Third Party Software and Services
+Third-Party Software and Services

 Any third party is equally at risk of being attacked by hackers or having data breached in another way, so it is vital that you choose companies to work with that have stringent security procedures and make keeping client data safe their top priority.

 If you are looking for a cloud backup provider, make sure you follow our G Suite Backup and Security Guide to ensure the cloud sync and storage areas are safe as storing data locally.